Social Justice Tribunals Ontario

 Board Administrative Procedures to Support Applications

 When we receive an application form, we assign it a file number.
-We will inform you of that number, and you should write
+We will inform you of that file number, and you should

-When we determine that the file is substantially complete, we will schedule a documentary, electronic or oral hearing.
-We
+When we determine that your file is substantially complete, we will schedule a documentary, electronic or oral hearing.

-will tell you the time, location and type of hearing we will hold.
-You are responsible for ensuring that we have your current
+We will tell you the time, location and type of hearing we will hold.
+You are responsible for ensuring that we have your

 To make it easier to move between the guide and the form, the headings in this guide match the headings on the

 application.
-For example, “Part 1 - Victim Information” below is the same as the heading for the first section of the form.
+For example, “Part 1 - Claimant Information” below is the same as the heading for the first section of the form.

-The victim is the person who has been injured by a violent crime.
-If you are the victim, you must ensure that your contact
+A claimant is a person who wishes to receive compensation.
+If you are the claimant, you must ensure that your contact

 information is correct.
 You must also inform us if your contact information changes while we are processing your claim to